SamMarivoet/176DroneRadar/AirplaneFeed/README.md

 NB :

-The timestamp ts_unix is in Unix time, which counts the number of seconds since January 1, 1970, 00:00:00 UTC.

 1) msg_id: "e383e44e79887623678d9ae9"

 This is a unique identifier for the message sent by the aircraft.
 Think of it like a “message serial number.”